JakeTaranov/RayTracer/README.md

 # Simple Ray Tracer

-Using Python with Numpy, an implementation a basic backward (eye to light sources) ray tracing algorithm.
+Using Python with Numpy, an implementation of a basic backward (eye to light sources) ray tracing algorithm.

 Some examples of ray-traced scene outputs.